YomikoR/VapourSynth-ICCConvert/README.md

    - "relative"   for Relative Colorimetric
    - "absolute"   for Absolute Colorimetric

+    Default values are taken from the corresponding profile headers.

     If not in soft proofing mode, only `simulation_intent` will be taken.

     Not all rendering intents are supported by all display profiles.
-If the profile is not providing sufficient information for selected intent, Little CMS has the following fallback order:
+If the profile is not providing sufficient information for selected intent, Little CMS has the following fallback rules:

     - Perceptual: the default intent of the profile.
     - Relative Colorimetric: perceptual.